 We will proactively seek to increase diversity among our community members, and it is our aim to have a student body and teaching and administrative staffs that mirror the diversity of the pool of qualified applicants for those positions.
 We are already making these investments to address racism to help create a healthier world.

 Learn more about equity and inclusion initiatives at the University of Toronto, including our most recent reports:

-*Images on this page cannot be reproduced without DLSPH and Suharu Ogawa explicit consent*
+*Images on this page may not be reproduced without the explicit consent of DLSPH and illustrator Suharu Ogawa*